rav2040/worker-pool/README.md

 Use a pool of Node.js worker threads to perform computationally expensive operations.

 A worker pool consists of an array of dedicated workers that perform user-defined tasks.
 Tasks submitted to the worker pool are added to a queue, and the workers take it in turns to take jobs from the queue.
 By default, jobs are batched together.
-Once a worker has finished processing all jobs in a particualar batch, the results are sent back to the main thread.
+Once a worker has finished processing all jobs in a particular batch, the results are sent back to the main thread.

 ## Installation